 Brew with fresh boiling water and infuse for 3 to 5 minutes

-Colour in Cup: Coppery liquor with orange highlights, light in tone.
+Colour in Cup: Coppery liquor with orangey highlights, light in tone.

 Did you know that the bergamot in Earl Grey Benefits can help with your cholesterol?
 Some scientists believe that bergamot contains hydroxymethylglutaryl flavonoids (HMGF), which can combat proteins in the body that potentially cause heart disease.